MansoorMajeed/archived-esc.sh-hugo/content/blog/2015-09-01-how-to-fix-missing-parameter-in-configuration-file-keyword-path-in-ubuntu.md

-+++
+---
-author = "Mansoor A"
+author: Mansoor A
-date = 2015-09-01T18:03:11Z
+date: "2015-09-01T18:03:11Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "how-to-fix-missing-parameter-in-configuration-file-keyword-path-in-ubuntu"
+title: 'How to fix "Missing parameter in configuration file.
+Keyword: path" in Ubuntu'
-title = "How to fix \"Missing parameter in configuration file.
-Keyword: path\" in Ubuntu"
+url: how-to-fix-missing-parameter-in-configuration-file-keyword-path-in-ubuntu

-+++
+---

 There is no point in talking much about it.
 You're probably trying to get your Ubuntu live USB to work.
 Let's get to the point.